raspberrychris/workingathomechoice/content/blog/Benefits of Working From Home.md

 ## - 3.
 Lower Costs

 **Want a pay rise?
-Working from home will allow you to save money that you would have spent in the office. ** That lunch you have in the canteen, those drinks after work, the tickets that you buy for transportation or the petrol that you put into the car to get to work all add up.
+Working from home will allow you to save money that you would have spent in the office.** That lunch you have in the canteen, those drinks after work, the tickets that you buy for transportation or the petrol that you put into the car to get to work all add up.
 On a 5 day a week commute to work this will be substantial.
 Working from home means that you are effectively getting a mini pay rise as you no need to battle your way into work.
 Which for most people is a costly and stressful business.

 This incredible inefficiency in our working lives means that around 2 hours are wasted for each employee commuting into work every day.
 If these commuting hours were reinvested into remote working then employees would only need to work a 4 day week as they would save 8 hours from commuting per week.

 ## - 4.
 Reduce your Carbon Footprint and save the environment

 There is always a lot of talk about saving the planet reducing our carbon footprints and living cleaner, greener lives.
 But the connection between working from home and the environmental impact is rarely made.
-According to the [NYPost](https://nypost.com/2020/04/21/study-explores-the-environmental-benefits-of-working-from-home/), over 75% of office workers said that their commute to work is something that they felt guilt about when it came to the impact on the environment.
+According to the [NYPost](https://nypost.com/2020/04/21/study-explores-the-environmental-benefits-of-working-from-home/), **over 75% of office workers said that their commute to work is something that they felt guilty about when it came to the impact on the environment.**

 In the UK the environmental impact of commuting into work means 3 million tonnes of carbon could be cut if